bitcoin-sv/arc/README.md

 NOTE: If you start the `main.go` with a microservice set to true, it will not start the other services.
 For example, if you run `go run cmd/arc/main.go -api=true`, it will only start the API server, and not the other services, although you can start multiple services by specifying them on the command line.

 In order to run ARC there needs to be a Postgres database available.
 The connection to the database is defined in the `config.yaml` file.
 The database needs to be created before running ARC.
 The migrations for the database can be found in the `internal/metamorph/store/postgresql/migrations` folder.
-The migrations can be executed using the [go-migrate](https://github.com/golang-migrate/migrate) tool (see section [Metamorph stores](#metamorph-stores), [Blocktx stores](#blocktx-stores)) and [Callbacker stores](#callbacker-stores).
+The migrations can be executed using the [go-migrate](https://github.com/golang-migrate/migrate) tool (see section [Metamorph stores](#metamorph-stores), [Blocktx stores](#blocktx-stores) and [Callbacker stores](#callbacker-stores)).

 Additionally, ARC relies on a message queue to communicate between Metamorph and BlockTx (see section [Message Queue](#message-queue)) section.
 The message queue can be started as a docker container.
 The docker image can be found [here](https://hub.docker.com/_/nats).
 The message queue can be started like this: